Milt Stegall: New Orleans Saints

+Winnipeg Blue Bombers (second stint)

-Stegall started out as a slotback/wide receiver, garnering him an All-Star selection in the 1997 season after having a 1616-yard season.
-Soon however, Stegall made the switch to slotback which let him start the play closer to the middle of the larger field.
+Stegall re-signed with Winnipeg on September 18, 1998.
+He made the switch to slotback permanently which let him start the play closer to the middle of the larger field.
 Stegall flourished as a slotback, where in the CFL a player is allowed a running start before the play to gain momentum, being able to outrun defenders with his impressive speed.
 Stegall would go on to get 3 more All-Star selections as a slotback, peaking in 2002 where he had one of the greatest individual seasons in CFL history.
 He led the CFL in receptions (106), receiving yards (1,896), yards from scrimmage (1,896), touchdowns (23), receiving touchdowns (23), 100-yard games (10), 100-yard receiving games (10), average yards per catch (17.9) and non-kicker scoring (140).
 He set a new league single-season record for touchdowns with 23 and a new league single-season record for receiving touchdowns, also with 23.
 All of these made him the obvious choice as the CFL's Most Outstanding Player.

 Stegall continued his excellence throughout the seasons with the Blue Bombers.
 Throughout his career, Stegall led the CFL in receptions once, he twice led the league in receiving yards and he led the league in touchdown receptions 5 times.
 In 2005 at age 35, some thought Stegall's play would be on the decline, but he shrugged off critics by capping off the season with his 5th All-Star selection.
 Amidst endless offensive coordinator changes, as well as many head coach changes, Stegall still remained a reliable, and at times unstoppable force for the Blue Bombers.
 Arguably one of the most popular Bombers of all time he was named to the All-Time 75th Anniversary Team.
 With the 2005 season over, there was speculation that Stegall would retire, but he soon announced that he would in fact return.
-Despite a successful 2006 campaign for Stegall, the Blue Bombers once again failed to achieve playoff success.
-After more retirement speculation, Stegall announced in December of 2006 that he would return to the Blue Bombers for, at least, one more year.
-In the 5th game of the Bombers' 2007 season, July 27, 2007, Milt Stegall became the all-time CFL touchdown leader on a 1-yard pass originally designed as a running play for the occasion, surpassing running backs Mike Pringle and George Reed, and went on to score another major before the end of the game to bring his total up to that point to 139 touchdowns.